NannyML/nannyml/docs/examples/california_housing.rst

 Comparison with the actual performance
 ======================================

-Let's use the ground truth that we have to calculate ROC AUC on relevant chunks and compare:
+Because we have the ground truth for our dataset, we can use it to calculate ROC AUC on the relevant chunks, and compare it to the estimated values.

 .. code:: python